Spreading dynamics of an infection in a growing population: Modifications to the Simplified Model

-First, in the SI we extend our model to include independent diffusivities, $D_S, D_Q$ and $D_P$, and a bacteria-independent phage-death term~\cite{Note1}: these extensions do not modify the predicted speed because they have no effect on the dynamics at the wave front, where $s\gg q,~p$ (they should modify wave shape, but we do not explore this).
+In this section we consider some extensions and modifications to the simplified model presented above, focusing again on the asymptotic wave speed.
+In \cref{sec: numerical} we will present numerical results on a more general model that should better reflect the experimental situation of bacteriophages spreading through a population of growing, planktonic bacteria.

+First, the theoretical limiting wave speeds predicted by the simplified model do not change if we allow any or all of: varying bacterial diffusivities, $D_S\neq D_Q$; a phage diffusivity, $D_P>0$; or a bacteria-independent phage death rate, $m>0$.
+In all cases, the wave speed is governed by the infective diffusivity $D_Q$, which replaces $D$ in the equations above.
+This can be shown by linearizing around the wave front, as before, see \cref{sec:APP_extended_simple_model}.
+The parameters apart from $D_Q$ drop out because of the high susceptible concentration at the front: the susceptibles act as a constant background, unaffected by the spreading wave, so there is no impact of $D_S$; likewise, new phage bind almost instantly to a new host so there is no time for phage diffusivity or bacteria-independent decay to have an impact.
 Notably, when $D_Q,~D_S=0$ we predict that growth will produce a vanishing wave speed even for $D_P>0$.
-This is relevant for models of the standard plaque-assay phage-counting technique, which relies on diffusion of phages through a population of immobilized bacteria~\cite{kropinski_2009, fort2002time, yin_replicationVirusPlaque_1992}, some of which predict a vanishing wave speed in the high-bacterial-concentration limit~\cite{yin_replicationVirusPlaque_1992}; the qualitative explanation is that at high bacterial concentrations phage spend all their time bound to static bacteria and have no time to diffuse.
+This is relevant for models of the standard plaque-assay phage-counting technique, which relies on diffusion of phages through a population of immobilized bacteria~\cite{kropinski_2009, fort2002time, yin_replicationVirusPlaque_1992}.
+Some of these models also predict a vanishing wave speed in this high-bacterial-concentration limit~\cite{yin_replicationVirusPlaque_1992}.
+The qualitative explanation is that at high bacterial concentrations phage spend all their time bound to static bacteria and have no time to diffuse, a point also noted in ref. \cite{gourley_marineFoerster_2004}.